-At least 11 more states to open virus vaccines to all adults
+More than a dozen states to open vaccines to all adults

 Some counties in Illinois are being allowed to expand eligibility to all this week if they find doses are going unused.
 Meanwhile, in Chicago, the vaccine will not be available to everyone until at least May 1 because the city does not have enough shots on hand.

-On Tuesday, Minnesota opens eligibility, followed by Indiana and South Carolina on Wednesday, Montana on Thursday and New Hampshire and Colorado on Friday.
+On Tuesday, Minnesota opens eligibility, followed by Indiana and South Carolina on Wednesday, Connecticut and Montana on Thursday and New Hampshire and Colorado on Friday.
 In New York, Gov. Andrew Cuomo announced that residents over 30 will be eligible for vaccinations starting Tuesday, and everyone over 16 will be eligible starting April 6.

 Indiana Health Commissioner Dr. Kristina Box said last week that the wait for an appointment could be extended from three weeks to six weeks or more to ensure the system does not overbook.